rajeshvkothari/oom/Internal/DEVLOPER_README.md

 	 - Copy settings.xml from ~/.m2 directory local machine to ~/.m2 of aws ubuntu machine:

-	   **IMPORTANT NOTE: If .m2 directory is not available, then follows:
+	   **IMPORTANT NOTE: If .m2 directory is not available, then follows**

 	   ```sh
 	   $ mvn